VirtuallyCreative/ollie-ui/docs/page0/page0-2.md

 #### Thank you

-The Ollie Framework is a solo effort.
+The Ollie Framework, for now, is a solo effort.

-Pitch in and [buy me a coffee](https://www.patreon.com/preview/2c04ab8f423140269d46d535e6bb7134), Ollie loves coffee!
+Feel free to Contribute or, pitch in and [buy me a coffee](https://www.patreon.com/preview/2c04ab8f423140269d46d535e6bb7134).

+Ollie loves coffee.

 Thank You!